What is the JFC Peace Monitor?

 Whilst the signing of the Final Peace Agreement in November 2016 brought hope to many for a more peaceful and more progressive future in Colombia, implementation has been slow and has met many hurdles.
-One year on from the signing of the deal, whilst there has been progress in ending the armed conflict between the Colombian state and the FARC-EP, there has been minimal progress on many other points of the agreement, and there has been an increase in assassinations with an alarming number of ex-FARC combatants and community activists murdered.
+Since the signing of the deal, whilst there has been progress in ending the armed conflict between the Colombian state and the FARC-EP, there has been minimal progress on many other points of the agreement, and there has been an increase in assassinations with an alarming number of ex-FARC combatants and community activists murdered.

 Who is behind the JFC Peace Monitor?

-Justice for Colombia together with the generous support of the Irish public sector union Fórsa and with the backing of a significant number of other British and Irish trade unions, as well as the International Trade Union Confederation (ITUC) and several parliamentarians, created the JFC Peace Observatory in January 2018.
+Justice for Colombia together with the generous support of the Irish public sector union Fórsa and with the backing of a significant number of other British and Irish trade unions, as well as the International Trade Union Confederation (ITUC) and several parliamentarians, created the JFC Peace Monitor in January 2018.

 For a full list of current supporters see here.

 What is the objective of the JFC Peace Monitor?